carloswimmer/chatbot-youtube-music/STUDY_PLAN_YOUTUBE_MUSIC_CHATBOT.md

 };

 /**
- * Gera embeddings para múltiplos textos (mais eficiente que gerar um por vez)
+ * Generates embeddings for multiple texts (more efficient than one by one)
- * @param values - Array de textos
+ * @param values - Array of texts
- * @returns Array de embeddings
+ * @returns Array of embeddings
  */
 export const generateEmbeddings = async (
   values: string[]
 ): Promise<number[][]> => {
-  // Limpar todos os textos
+  // Clean all texts
   const inputs = values.map((v) => v.replaceAll('\\n', ' ').trim());

-  // Validar entradas
+  // Validate inputs
   if (inputs.some((input) => !input || input.length === 0)) {
     throw new Error('Cannot generate embeddings for empty inputs');
   }